Rodgers comes out on top as Brady comes up short

 Another Tom Brady comeback came up just short as his Tampa Bay Buccaneers lost to Aaron Rodgers and the Green Bay Packers 14-12.

-Although two of the NFL's greatest ever quarterbacks were the headline act, the two defences dominated in what could be the last ever meeting between Brady and Rodgers.
+Although two of the NFL's greatest ever quarterbacks were the headline act, the two defences dominated in what could be the last meeting between Brady and Rodgers.

 The other big game of the day saw the Miami Dolphins outlast the Buffalo Bills in the heat of Florida to move to 3-0 for the season.